chowland/AFiD-MuRPhFi/docs/examples/stefan.md

 For the validation of this case, we shall simply set the Stefan number higher at $\mathcal{S}=10$, at which $\Lambda=0.060314$.
 Setting the initial interface position to $x=0.1$ in this problem would result in a temperature significantly above zero at the upper boundary.
 We therefore set the intial interface position to be $x=0.02$, for which the effect of enforcing $T=0$ at $x=1$ will be minimal.

+The input file for this example is provided in [`examples/1DSupercooling`](https://github.com/chowland/AFiD-MuRPhFi/tree/main/examples/1DSupercooling).

 ## Axisymmetric melting of a solid disc in 2-D
 This example is taken from appendix A.2 of [Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773).